 Through your analytics, it is possible to see where your users came from.
 The source of this traffic can also be tweaked.
 For example, if you’re running a PPC advertising campaign and you see this source is seeing the most drop off in your users in the funnel, you can assume that either your ads need to be tweaked or it’s not a marketing channel that’s working for you.

 Look at what device your users are using to view your landing page.
 If you have a high number of mobile users and your landing page isn’t mobile friendly, you should change that pronto.

 Optimize by Browsers

-Often, it never crosses your mind as a marketer or business owner that your funnel needs to work across different browsers since you are used to using Chrome or Firefox.
-Check your analytics to see which browsers are the most popular and then test on those browsers what the user experience is like for them in your funnel.
+Often, it never crosses your mind that your funnel needs to work across different browsers.
+This is because you are used to using Chrome or Firefox.
+Check your analytics to see which browsers are the most popular.
+Test on those browsers what the user experience is like for them in your funnel.
 Optimize your code to work well across the most popular browsers based on your analytics.

-Conversion is a time-intensive endeavor that requires plenty of research and understanding of your customers and their habits, as well as of your own business.
-Although it is a time-consuming process, at the end of the day, conversion funnels are the best way for your business website to turn website visitors into regular customers.
+Conversion is a time-intensive endeavor that requires plenty of research.
+You need to have an understanding of your customers and their habits, as well as of your own business.
+Although it is a time-consuming process, conversion funnels are the best way for to turn website visitors into regular customers.
 This will eventually help you meet your ultimate business objectives.